 We won’t even touch on the cost of delivery and installation delays that can cause a business to fall behind.
 All of the above paints a pretty clear picture of a painfully expensive and outdated process.

-Now imagine that three months after you completed this process, your business sees an explosion of growth (or sudden decline).
+Now, imagine that three months after you completed this process your business sees an explosion of growth (or sudden decline).
 Now you need to repeat the process again, forking out thousands more dollars.
 Or else you’re left with a surplus of machines that are no longer being used.
-With Microsoft Azure, you pay for what you need, and when that need grows or changes, Azure scales with you.
+With Microsoft Azure, you pay for what you need.
+When that need grows or changes, Azure scales with you.

 Thanks to cloud computing, businesses are no longer subject to this process.
 Platforms like Microsoft Azure offer several categories of services.
 They are software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS).
-This means you literally just pay to use the aspects of Azure you require and that’s it.
+This means you literally just pay to use the aspects of Azure you require.
+That’s it!

-The 10 Best Azure Tools For Small Business
+The 10 Best Azure Tools for Small Businesses

 With Microsoft Azure being such a huge platform, its easy for a small business to feel somewhat dwarfed by its scope.
 But Azure is not just for big enterprises.
 It has a number of tools that a small business can use to great effect.